CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    > **Note**: Copy and save the above four output values to the notepad or text editor.
 You will be using these values in Lab 8.

-1. To add the necessary web redirect URIs to the Azure AD Application Registration, run the following command:
+1. To add the necessary web redirect URIs to the Microsoft Entra ID Application Registration, run the following command:

    ```shell
    az ad app update --id ${CLIENT_ID} \